sparkflows/sparkflows-docs/docs/machine-learning/clustering.rst

      - Mixture : A Gaussian Mixture Model represents a composite distribution whereby points are drawn from one of k Gaussian sub-distributions, each with its own probability.
 The spark.ml implementation uses the expectation-maximization algorithm to induce the maximum-likelihood model given a set of samples.

    * - KMeans
-     - k-means is one of the most commonly used clustering algorithms that clusters the data points into a predefined number of clusters.
-The MLlib implementation includes a parallelized variant of the k-means++ method called kmeans||.
+     - K-Means falls in the general category of clustering algorithms.
+Clustering is a form of unsupervised learning that tries to find structures in the data without using any labels or target values.
+Clustering partitions a set of observations into separate groupings such that an observation in a given group is more similar to another observation in the same group than to another observation in a different group.

    * - LDA
      - LDA is implemented as an Estimator that supports both EMLDAOptimizer and OnlineLDAOptimizer, and generates a LDAModel as the base model.